-In late 2010 most air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These units are more commonly called “dry charged units”.
+In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These systems are more commonly called “dry charged units”.
 The units can legally be sold and installed then your local HVAC contractor (such as Falso Service Experts) can charge the unit with R22.
 R22 is still legal for AC repair or service for a short time longer.
 The purpose of these Dry Charged Units is to give the greater East Syracuse area a more simple and affordable replacement option for central air conditioners and heat pumps.
-However, these units also dodge the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Do you recommend purchasing a Dry Charge Air Conditioning System?